Forget Doing it Well – Anything Worth Doing is Worth Doing Poorly

-Anything worth doing is worth doing poorly.
+Forget doing it well – anything worth doing is worth doing poorly!

 Anything Worth Doing is Worth Doing Well

+Somewhere along the way, we lost the intent of the original message.
 Anything worth doing is worth doing well means you should do your best to accomplish your task.
 It seeks to prevent carelessness and laziness while promoting effort.

-Unfortunately, it doesn’t tell the whole story.
-Too many people freeze, thinking that if their first try isn’t perfect, they should just give up.
-That’s why the counterpart, anything worth doing is worth doing poorly, also needs to be considered.
+But it doesn’t tell the whole story, and the lack of nuance makes too many people freeze, thinking that if their first try isn’t perfect, they should just give up.

 Anything Worth Doing is Worth Doing Poorly